runlikeforrestgump/emacs/README.md

 By default, packages are downloaded from a single package archive maintained by the Emacs developers.
 This is controlled by the variable <code>package-archives</code>, whose value is a list of package archives known to Emacs.
 Each list element must have the form <code>(ID .
 LOCATION)</code>, wheere ID is the name of a package archive and LOCATION is the HTTP address or directory name of the package archive.
 You can alter this list if you wish to use third party package archives.

 Once a package is downloaded and installed, it is loaded into the current Emacs session.
 By default, Emacs also automatically loads all installed packages in subsequent Emacs sessions.
 For finer control over package loading, you can use the variable <code>package-load-list</code>.
 Its value should be a list.
 A list element of the form <code>(NAME VERSION)</code> tells Emacs to load version VERSION of the package named NAME.
 Here, VERSION should be a version string corresponding to a specific version of the package, or <code>t</code> to load any installed version, or <code>nil</code> to disable the package.
 A list element can also be the symbol <code>all</code>, which means to load the latest installed version of any package not named by the other list elements.
 The default value is just <code>'(all)</code>.

+If you encounter "Error during download request: Not Found" after trying to install a package, try typing <code>M-x package-refresh-contents</code> and then reattempt the install.

 Package Menu commands: